Nature & Culture Tour: The Carpathians uncovered – Wild landscapes and living heritage

 This tour offers a unique chance to immerse yourself in the region’s natural beauty, observe wildlife in its natural habitat, and engage with communities striving to live in harmony with nature.

-Day 1: COBOR Biodiversity farm
+Day 1: Arrival

-Upon arrival at the airport, your guide welcomes you before embarking on a scenic two-hour drive into the hills of Transylvania.
+Upon arrival at the airport, your guide welcomes you before embarking on a scenic drive into the hills of Transylvania.
 Your first night is spent in the charming traditional village of Cobor, home to the Cobor Biodiversity Farm.
 After checking in and taking a moment to freshen up, you can explore the grounds with your guide, soaking up the tranquil surroundings.
 Our chef will prepare a delicious meal using local products served to you on an oak pasture as the sun sets and casts a warm glow over the surroundings.

-Day 2: COBOR Biodiversity farm
+Day 2: Slow living at the farm

 In the early hours of the morning, you can join a guided nature walk to discover the hidden gems of the countryside in the quiet of the morning before the hustle and bustle of farm life begins.
 After breakfast, horse-drawn carts will be waiting to take you on a tour of the farm, where you’ll learn the story of how Cobor Farm came to be, hike along the fearless but loving Carpathian Shepherd dogs and the charismatic Transylvanian Grey cattle.
 Return to the guesthouse for a light lunch in the garden.